-Now you can glimpse the futuristic (or, more accurately, ancient) armour up close, but you can’t quite get your mitts on it yet.
+Now you can glimpse the futuristic (or, more accurately, ancient) armor up close, but you can’t quite get your mitts on it yet.
 Make your way through the doors on the left of the room to find five more holographic locks.
-Once you’ve crammed the remaining three power cells into each gap, another code will pop up on the left.
+Once you’ve crammed the remaining three Horizon Zero Dawn power cells into each gap, another code will pop up on the left.
 This time it has the following numbers displayed: 90, 270, 360, 450, and 630.

 Seeing as these are codes denoting angles, you’ll have to turn the red sections (from left to right) to the following positions: right, left, top, right, and left.
 Boom!
 Now the clamps are open and you can complete the quest, getting a Shield-Weaver treasure box as a reward.
-Inside is the best armour in Horizon: Zero Dawn.
+Inside is the best armor in Horizon Zero Dawn.
 Enjoy.